Asif-GD/a-django-to-do-list/README.md

 * Create a Redis-Stack Docker image.
 I developed the app by connecting to a local instance of a Redis Database, the link explains it better.
 - https://hub.docker.com/r/redis/redis-stack
-* Setup a virtual environment for the project
+* Setup a virtual environment for the project using pipenv, and activate it.
+* Clone the repository
+* The necessary packages should be installed automatically using the information from the PipFile
+* Run the server using
+  * python manage.py runserver - Windows